-In 2009, 273 projects related to the Actions of the Youth in Action Programme Guide have been granted at centralised level.
+In 2009, 273 projects related to the specific actions of the Youth in Action Programme Guide have been granted at centralised level.
 Within those projects, 110 projects were submitted by Western Balkan applicants (40%).
 38 projects have been financed by the Youth in Action Programme and 72 by the Youth Balkan Window.

-In 2010, 247 projects related to the Actions of the Youth in Action Programme Guide have been selected and granted at centralised level.
+In 2010, 247 projects related to the specific actions of the Youth in Action Programme Guide have been selected and granted at centralised level.
 Within the selected projects, 115 projects were submitted by Western Balkan applicants (46%) - out of a total of 594 grant applications received from Western Balkan applicants.
 The breakdown in funding for the selected projects is: 27 projects have been financed by the Youth in Action Programme and 88 by the Youth Balkan Window.
+2010 saw the introduction for the first time of an on-line application process via an eForm.
+A user guide and helpdesk were made available to assist applicants with the new procedure.